aosabook/500lines/pedometer/chapter.md

 We're almost there.
 We've split total acceleration into user and gravitational.
 All that's left is to format `filtered_accl` to our standard format.
 We do this in the second loop.

 The second loop sets `@parsed_data` to the standard format.
 We use `map` to loop once for each index in `@parsed_data`.
 The first line in the loop stores an array with the x, y, and z user acceleration at that point in time in `user`, and the second line stores the equivalent values for gravitational acceleration in `grav`.
 The last line returns an array with `user` and `grav` as the elements.

-The last thing the `if` statement does, for each branch, is set the `@format` variable to either `FORMAT_COMBINED` or `FORMAT_SEPARATED`, both of which are constants that indicate the type of format the original data was passed in as.
-These are used predominantly for display purposes in the web app.
-Otherwise, the remainder of the program is no longer concerned with these two formats.

 At the end of the `if` statement, we're left with the `@parsed_data` variable holding data in the standard format, regardless of whether we started off with combined or separated data.
 What a relief!